jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Pricing/Purchase-Procedure.md

 Select or enter the relevant configuration information of the instance.
 The parameters of the instance configuration are as follows:

 - Billing Method: "Monthly Package" or "Pay By Configuration" are available.
 Please refer to [Billing Rules](./Billing-Rules.md) for the billing method selection.
 - Region: Select the region where the instance is located. **The intranets of resources in different regions are not interconnected and cannot be changed after creation**.
-Please refer to the region and availability zone for details of regions.
+Please refer to [Core Concepts](../Introduction/Core-Concepts.md) for details of regions.
 It is recommended to choose the region closest to the regions of users to reduce access delay and increase download speed.
 - Database Type: Currently, it supports three database types, namely, JCS for MySQL service, JCS for SQL Server service, JCS for Percona service, JCS for MariaDB service and JCS for PostgreSQL service and different regions support different database types, which shall be subject to the console.
 - Version: It refers to the version of the database type.
 Different versions are supported in different regions, which shall be subject to the console.
+- Storage Type: Different Storage Types correspond to Maximum IOPSs of different Instance Types, please refer to [MySQL Specifications](../Introduction/Specifications/MySQL-Specifications.md).
 - Type: CPU and memory of the instance in different types corresponding to relevant max. connections and max.
 IOPS.
-Please refer to the price overview for a detailed description of the types.
+Please refer to [MySQL Specifications](../Introduction/Specifications/MySQL-Specifications.md) for a detailed description of the types.
 - Storage Space: The space includes data space, system file space, and log file space.

 ![Create Instance 1](../../../../image/RDS/Create-Instance-1.png)